remarkjs/remark-lint/packages/remark-lint-strong-marker/readme.md

 ## Recommendation

-Whether asterisks or underscores are used affects how and whether emphasis works.
+Whether asterisks or underscores are used affects how and whether strong works.
 Underscores are sometimes used to represent normal underscores inside words, so there are extra rules in markdown to support that.
-Asterisks are not used in natural language, so they don’t need these rules, and thus can form emphasis in more cases.
+Asterisks are not used in natural language, so they don’t need these rules, and thus can form strong in more cases.
 Asterisks can also be used as the marker of more constructs than underscores: lists.
 Due to having simpler parsing rules,